 For reasons I will go into in a few moments, my colleagues and I were not intimidated at all by his presence.
-Our meeting with the Regional V.P. lasted about twelve minutes.
-After his departure, the office was energized by his presence.
-After things calmed down, I sat at my desk and wrote down a short list of what I saw and felt from the Regional Vice President.
+Our meeting with the Regional V.P. lasted about fifteen minutes.
+After his departure, the office was energized by his presence, so I sat at my desk and wrote down a short list of what I saw and felt from the Regional Vice President.
 One thing is for certain, I witnessed first hand a masterful leader working the room, and making impressionable connections with each employee.
 The following observations were noted.

 The Regional V.P. was uniquely personable.
 As he entered the office he shook our hands, and called us each one of us by name.
 I couldn’t help but think, “This guy must do his homework before he visits a store.
-He knows each one of us well.”
+He knows each one of us on a first name basis.”
 His demeanor was totally non-threatening and genuine, unlike the meetings of the past.
 He was very personable, which made us feel like real people, and not corporate robots doing and saying the right things.

 As he continued his conversation with another employee and I, he said, “We are going to grow old together, right?”
 We said in unison, “Yes, we are!”
-Immediately, I understood the meaning of this phrase; it is one used by lovers that are committing to each other for long periods of time.
+Immediately, I understood the meaning of this phrase; it is one used by married couples that are recommitting to each other for long period of time.
 I felt like he was putting us as ease by this comment.
 I felt secure and confident about the future.
 Leaders, like him, offer hope and build confidence for the future in a single and sincere sentence.
 Without hope you get a sense that there is no future to look forward to; only the daily grind of complying with charts and targets.
 The Regional V.P. simply imparted hope in a single sentence.

-He soon asked, “How’s your store’s performance?”
-So we led him to the break room where our goal board was located with updated metrics showing our performance and profit for the month.
-After a brief overview by my colleague, he offered some tips of his own.
-His coaching was helpful and pleasantly welcomed and acknowledged.
+He soon asked, “How is your store’s performance?”
+So we led him to the break room where our goal board was located with updated metrics showing our activity, performance and profit for the month.
+After a brief overview by my colleague, he offered some coaching tips of his own.
+The coaching moment was helpful and pleasantly welcomed and acknowledged.
 We have not received this type of coaching even from our direct supervisors.

-When he left the office, synergy was present.
+When he left the office, synergy was obviously present.
 We were all thrilled about his visit.
-We couldn’t stop talking about what he said and was going to do for us.
+We could not stop talking about what he said and what he was going to do for each one of us.
 The atmosphere in our office was literally transformed by his presence and concern for our future.
-We then put our hands to work with more enthusiasm.
+After his departure, we then put our hands to work with more enthusiasm.

-Some of us had some concerns about certain issues that were not being addressed in a timely manner; like our monthly bonus extensions, concerns, and promotions.
-Within a half-hour we were getting calls and emails from our District Managers noting, “We are taking care of that email you sent two weeks ago.”
+Some of us had some concerns about certain issues that were not being addressed in a timely manner; like our monthly bonus extensions, and promotions.
+Within a half-hour, after his departure, we were getting calls and emails from our District Managers noting, “We are taking care of that email you sent two weeks ago.”
 I was simply amazed at the speed of their responses.
 I have not seen such follow-through in such a short time frame.

-What I was fortunate to witness was a leader who was engaged in what he did, and how he did it.
-The root meaning of the word engage is “to get the attention of” or “to employ” meaning “to bind oneself” with another as in a pledge.
-Our Regional V.P. certainly got my attention, and I am now interested in committing myself further under his regional leadership.
+I was so fortunate to witness a leader who was engaged in what he did, and how he did it.
+The root meaning of the word engage is “to get the attention of” or “to bind oneself” with another as in a pledge.
+Our Regional Vice President certainly got my attention and respect.
+I was now interested in committing myself further under his regional leadership.
 Leaders who engage their employees, like our Regional Vice President, create empowering win-win cultures by lifting the attitudes and morale of front-line workers.